microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 ### Known Issues

-**1. Code artifacts (External TFS version control and External TFS GIT) does not work with PAT based External TFS service endpoints.
+**1. Code artifacts (External TFS version control and External TFS GIT) does not work with PAT based External on-prem TFS service endpoints.**
 Release linked to External TFS Version Control will fail with below error message at download artifact step:
 TF30063: You are not authorized to access http://{ExternalTfsServerName}:{port}/tfs/DefaultCollection.